 As we’ve mentioned before, mobile wallets are great if you’re looking for speed and easy access to your payment cards.
 They also act as a back-up version you can still use if you misplace your wallet.

 You can also send money abroad to mobile wallets in foreign countries using a service like Azimo.
-Register today in just a few minutes and you’ll get your first two transfers fee-free.

 Disadvantages of mobile wallets